Exercising in the Heat: How to safely work out in hot conditions

 -Workout at times of the day that are cooler and stick to familiar activities.
 The best times to work out are in the early mornings before the sun has a chance to warm up, or in the late afternoon when it starts to cool down.
 Try to avoid exercising during the hottest parts of the day (usually between 10am and 4pm).

 -Warming up before exercise and cooling down after is very important Give your body a chance to adjust to the outside temperature before beginning your activity.
 Five minutes of walking or a light jog is a good way to prepare you for a workout.
 When you are done with the workout be sure to cool down.
 An example of a cool down would be walking for five or ten minutes to allow your heart rate to return to normal.
 Avoid extreme temperature changes.
 Never go right from a hot sweaty workout into cold air conditioning.

-Don’t forget that we’re living in a city where we don’t have the luxury of running on unpaved country roads.
-The majority of the trails we enjoy are paved, and radiate heat which greatly increases the heat from the environment.
-Don’t let the summer temperatures stop you from going out and enjoying your favorite activities!
+Don’t forget that we’re living in a city—we don’t have the luxury of running on unpaved country roads—the majority of the trails we enjoy are paved—which radiate heat—greatly increasing the heat from the environment.